ITensor/website/docs/recipes/basic_dmrg.md

 To do any DMRG calculation you first need a Hamiltonian.
 The library provides some common Hamiltonians for convenience.
-The site indices used by the Hamiltonian are provided by a model object:
+The site indices used by the Hamiltonian are provided by an instance of the SpinOne class:

-    SpinOne model(N);
+    SpinOne sites(N);

 Here we have chosen to use spin 1 sites and our lattice size is N.
 Next we instantiate the Hamiltonian, which is a matrix product operator (MPO):

-    MPO H = Heisenberg(model);
+    MPO H = Heisenberg(sites);

 Before beginning the calculation, we need to specify how many DMRG sweeps to do and what schedule we would like for the parameters controlling the accuracy.